 Best Home Warranty Companies of 2026

 Home warranties help save you money when essential systems or appliances break down.
-But not all plans are worth their cost.
+But not all plans are worth it.
 To help homeowners make confident decisions, the ConsumerAffairs Research Team compared dozens of home warranty companies.

-Based on our analysis, Cinch Home Services, American Home Shield and Old Republic Home Protection are some of the best home warranty companies in the U.S.
+Based on coverage options, customer reviews and other factors, Cinch Home Services, American Home Shield and First American Home Warranty are among the best home warranty companies in the U.S.

 Why trust ConsumerAffairs?